qjebbs/vscode-plantuml/README.md

 - `plantuml.urlServer`: plantuml server to generate UML diagrams on-the-fly.
 - `plantuml.urlFormat`: URL format.
 Leave it blank to pick format everytime you generate a URL.
 - `plantuml.urlResult`: URL result type.
 Simple URL or ready for MarkDown use.
+- `plantuml.includes`: Files or folders to include before preview/export diagrams.
+You don't have to write \"!include path/to/include.wsd\" for every single diagram any more.

 ## About Snippets